processone/docs.ejabberd.im/content/admin/configuration.md

 	HTTP Bind enables access via HTTP requests to `ejabberd` from behind firewalls which do not allow outgoing sockets on port 5222.

-Remember that you must also install and enable the module mod\_http\_bind.
+Remember that you must also install and enable the module mod\_bosh

-If HTTP Bind is enabled, it will be available at `http://server:port/http-bind/`.
+If HTTP Bind (BOSH) is enabled, it will be available at `http://server:port/bosh/`.
 Be aware that support for HTTP Bind is also needed in the XMPP client.
 Remark also that HTTP Bind can be interesting to host a web-based XMPP client such as [`JWChat`](http://jwchat.sourceforge.net/) (check the tutorials to